MarianZuska/stack-em-up/README.md

 # Stack 'em Up

-A little puzzle plattformer made for Brackeys Game Jam 2021.
+A little puzzle platformer made for Brackeys Game Jam 2021.
 The game is about maneuvering multiple players through single screen levels.

 ## You can play it [here](https://crysaac.itch.io/stack-em-up)!